barnese3/Fly-Docs/fetch.md

 Usually when there’s a permissions issue or something similar, `fetch()` will return a Promise in the form of a `TimeoutError` to indicate that a network error was encountered or that a value received is not of the expected type.
 A successful `fetch()` will include a `Response.ok` property value of `true`.

+### Before you begin

+Make sure you have the latest version of Fly installed: `npm install -g @fly/fly`

 ### Syntax

 `fetch(req, init)`